BranchMetrics/branch-deep-linking-public-api/README.md

 **data** _optional_
 : The dictionary to embed with the link.
-Accessed as session or install parameters from the SDK : There are some custom keys that add functionality to the links:
+Accessed as session or install parameters from the SDK

-You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the params JSONObject:
+You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following optional keys in the data dictionary:
 "$og_app_id"
 "$og_title"
 "$og_description"